Cytokinetics, Incorporated (NASDAQ:CYTK) Holdings Lowered by Arizona State Retirement System

 In other news, CEO Robert I. Blum sold 5,000 shares of the business’s stock in a transaction on Thursday, August 5th.
 The shares were sold at an average price of $29.12, for a total value of $145,600.00.
 The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
 Also, EVP Fady Ibraham Malik sold 2,000 shares of the business’s stock in a transaction on Thursday, September 9th.
 The stock was sold at an average price of $31.43, for a total transaction of $62,860.00.
 The disclosure for this sale can be found here.
 Insiders sold 40,581 shares of company stock valued at $1,092,266 over the last quarter.
 Corporate insiders own 5.70% of the company’s stock.

-A number of analysts recently commented on the stock.
-Mizuho initiated coverage on shares of Cytokinetics in a report on Thursday, July 1st.
-They issued a “buy” rating and a $36.00 target price on the stock.
+CYTK has been the topic of several analyst reports.
+Barclays lifted their target price on shares of Cytokinetics from $40.00 to $45.00 and gave the stock an “overweight” rating in a research report on Tuesday, September 7th.
+Cantor Fitzgerald lifted their target price on shares of Cytokinetics from $35.00 to $48.00 and gave the stock an “overweight” rating in a research report on Tuesday, July 20th.
+Needham & Company LLC lifted their target price on shares of Cytokinetics from $33.00 to $48.00 and gave the stock a “buy” rating in a research report on Monday, July 19th.
 HC Wainwright lifted their target price on shares of Cytokinetics from $53.00 to $58.00 and gave the stock a “buy” rating in a research report on Friday, August 6th.
-Barclays lifted their target price on shares of Cytokinetics from $40.00 to $45.00 and gave the stock an “overweight” rating in a research report on Tuesday, September 7th.
-JMP Securities lifted their target price on shares of Cytokinetics from $26.00 to $44.00 and gave the stock an “outperform” rating in a research report on Monday, July 19th.
-Finally, Piper Sandler dropped their target price on shares of Cytokinetics from $42.00 to $40.00 and set an “overweight” rating on the stock in a research report on Monday, August 9th.
+Finally, JMP Securities lifted their target price on shares of Cytokinetics from $26.00 to $44.00 and gave the stock an “outperform” rating in a research report on Monday, July 19th.
 One analyst has rated the stock with a sell rating, one has issued a hold rating and ten have assigned a buy rating to the stock.
 Based on data from MarketBeat, the company currently has an average rating of “Buy” and a consensus target price of $43.09.

 Cytokinetics Company Profile